 -

 Stand ‘n Stuff taco shells are a revelation.
 Truly one of the best inventions of the past 200 years (give or take).
 Not only do these flat-bottomed beauts keep your tacos from tipping over, they’re also wide as the day is long and you can really load them up with meat and fixins.
-Sheer shell size aside (say that five times fast), Old El Paso’s kits, this one included, also had the best seasoning blend and the crispiest, best-tasting shells.
+Sheer shell size aside (say that five times fast), this taco dinner kit had the crispiest, best-tasting shells.
 An all-around winner.
 Taco tip from my kitchen: Instead of heating the shells in the oven on their own, load them up with meat and cheese, and then pop them in the oven to heat up.
 Melty cheese makes everything better.

 Best of the Best